Organizations speaking out ahead of medical marijuana vote

 OKLAHOMA CITY — A campaign organization has released new documentary videos pushing for the passage of legalizing medical marijuana.

-The “Yes On 788” campaign said they wanted to showcase Oklahomans who moved to Colorado in order to legally seek treatment with medical marijuana.
+The “Yes On 788” campaign said they wanted to showcase Oklahomans who moved to Colorado in order to legally seek treatment from medical marijuana.

-“I know there are what we call medical refugees, folks that have had to actually move out-of-state, and I believe that Oklahoma would be a better place if folks were able to access the medicines that help them,” campaign director Jed Green said.
+“I know there are what we call medical refugees, folks that have had to actually move out of state, and I believe that Oklahoma would be a better place if folks were able to access the medicines that help them,” campaign director Jed Green said.

 Green tells News 4, passing State Question 788 would be a “win-win” for Oklahoma.
 He says not only is it a billion dollar industry with potential to create jobs, there are health benefits that cannot be achieved through certain prescriptions.